brisbanemakerspace/bms-wiki/tools/woodworking/beltsander.md

 > Hearing and eye protection **MUST** be worn at all times while operating this tool.
 {.is-warning}

-Please book in a time with a staff member to use.
+Please book an appointment to use.
 This tool **CANNOT BE USED BY MEMBERS CURRENTLY**.
 Eventually our aim is to create an induction so members can use it, but there is no ETA for this.

 # Specifications
 **Induction class:** Red Tool (**Supervised Use Required**)